realliance/senior-game/GETTINGSTARTED.md

 [The NetCode library adds RPCs to the list of common components.](https://docs.unity3d.com/Packages/com.unity.netcode@0.6/manual/rpcs.html)

-The Physics library is [complicated in it's list of generated components per entity but handles most of them for you via authoring](https://docs.unity3d.com/Packages/com.unity.physics@0.6/manual/core_components.html).
+The Physics library is [complicated in its list of generated components per entity but handles most of them for you via authoring](https://docs.unity3d.com/Packages/com.unity.physics@0.6/manual/core_components.html).
 The component you will mostly be interacting with in your own Systems is [PhysicsVelocity](https://docs.unity3d.com/Packages/com.unity.physics@0.6/manual/interacting_with_bodies.html).

 ## Additions to Systems